 If your hepatitis C is caused severe damage to cause serious complications from chronic Hep C infection, your doctor might suggest you undergo liver transplantation.
 During this procedure, the surgeon removes your damaged liver with a healthy liver, which has been donated by deceased donors.
 Even after liver transplantation, the chances of the infection returning remain.

-The patient might need treatment with newer antiviral that might be able to treat post-transplant Hep C.
+The patient might need treatment with a newer antiviral that might be able to treat post-transplant Hep C.

 Call +91-8010-994-994 and talk to Credi Medical Experts for FREE.
-Get assistance in choosing the right specialist India here.
+Get assistance in choosing the right specialist in India here.

 Amlodipine is a popular medicine used to treat high blood pressure (hypertension), some types of…